OHSUBD2K/BDK14-Ontologies-101/docs/EXERCISE_BasicClassification.md

 1. Synchronize the reasoner
 2. Find the class you made under 'Class hierarchy (inferred)'
-3. You should see 'cytoplasmic part' is not inferred to be a parent class of 'cytoplasmic ubiquitin ligase complex'.
+3. You should see 'cytoplasmic part' is now inferred to be a parent class of 'cytoplasmic ubiquitin ligase complex'.

 ![](./media/Figure75.png)